nephio-project/docs/content/en/docs/guides/user-guides/helm/flux-helm.md

 Access the Nephio WebUI and do following steps:

-We will deploy the *flux-helm-controllers* pkg from the *nephio-example-packages*  repo to the *edge02* workload cluster.
+We will deploy the *flux-helm-controllers* pkg from the *nephio-example-packages* repository to the *edge02* workload cluster.

 * **Step 1**